maristie/maristie.github.io/_posts/2021-04-29-Expected-Running-Time-of-Picking-First-Element-in-Hash-Table.md

 ### Motivation

 The most direct motivation for such a data structure originates in access to sparsely distributed data in a relatively large domain.
 For dense data, we allocate an array and store them in a consecutive manner, which might incur a reasonable waste of space.
-But if the actual amount of data in an application is far less than its domain (possibly an infinite set), there is no point in preallocating space for all possible values.
+But if the actual amount of data in an application is far less than the cardinality of its domain (possibly an infinite set), there is no point in preallocating space for all possible values.

-For example, suppose that we have to maintain a dynamic set of $n$ elements within a domain of $\\{0, 1, \ldots, U - 1\\}$.
+For example, suppose that we have to maintain a dynamic set of $s$ elements within a domain of $\\{0, 1, \ldots, U - 1\\}$.
 Suppose furthur that the elements are uniformly distributed.
-If $n = 10U$ (allowing duplicates), it's reasonable to support dictionary operations by a straightforward array.
-When $n = \frac{U}{10}$, it's generally a bad idea to leave large parts of the array unused.
+If $s = 10U$ (allowing duplicates), it's reasonable to support dictionary operations by a straightforward array.
+When $s = \frac{U}{10}$, it's generally a bad idea to leave large parts of the array unused.
 To make things worse, if we want to store a limited number of strings from Latin alphabet without a strict bound on the length, it is impossible to allocate a directly-indexed array to hold all possible values.

 ### Intuition

 The major difficulty is that the total number of elements in a dictionary may not match the cardinality of the domain, while we hope to maintain the random access property of an array.
 Given that the space for storage should be in linear in the size of the dictionary at best, an intuitive try is to map the values in domain to $\\{0, 1, \ldots, n - 1\\}$, where $n$ denotes the size of dictionary.
 Each value in the domain is mapped to an element in $\\{0, 1, \ldots, n - 1\\}$, so by nature there would be multiple values mapped to the same element in codomain.

 In one extreme case, we can construct a linked list for all data which takes exactly $\Theta (n)$ space.
 The disadvantage is that search and deletion operations can take $O(n)$ time in the worst case, which is undesirable.
-Ideally, all the data should form a one-to-one mapping to the index of an array with length $n$, providing $O(1)$ mapping computation, $O(1)$ random access and dictionary operations without any redundance in space.
+Ideally, all the data should be mapped to the index of an array with length $n$, providing $O(1)$ mapping computation, $O(1)$ random access and dictionary operations with tolerable redundance in space.

 ### Issues